01 of 06

 American Spirit Whiskey

-This spring, American Spirit will open its doors in the Armour Yard neighborhood, recently nicknamed the “Bike and Brew” office district, thanks to its proximity to SweetWater Brewing and the BeltLine.
-ASW will be the first distillery in Atlanta to focus on whiskey since Prohibition, and their distilling process utilizes artisan copper pot stills—the same used by Scotch and Irish distillers since the 18th century—to make their un-aged, or “white dog” spirit.
+In 2016, ASW Distillery opened its doors in the Armour Yard neighborhood, recently nicknamed the “Bike and Brew” office district, thanks to its proximity to Sweetwater Brewing and the Beltline.
+ASW is the first distillery in Atlanta to focus on whiskey since Prohibition, and their distilling process utilizes artisan copper pot stills—the same used by Scotch and Irish distillers since the 18th century—to make their un-aged, or “white dog” spirit.
 During tours, you’ll be led through the distilling process start to finish and then enjoy their ASW product during a tasting.
 Anticipate happy hour weekday tour/tasting times, and probably mid-afternoon Saturday ones.
 During all of these options, the distillery will also offer “new expressions” tastings, which could include limited edition spirits and products more exclusive to bars, restaurants, and bottle shops.
 Further, visitors will be able to enjoy “a curated retail section” of products from businesses like Bearings and Scotland’s Glencairn Crystal and “unique experiences like advanced whiskey education and craft cocktail classes.”Continue to 4 of 6 below.

 04 of 06